mahdihaghverdi/FastBlog/roadmap.md

 ----
 ### `v5.0.0`
-Comments will arrive in the third version of `FastBlog`.
+Comments will arrive in this version of `FastBlog`.

 Now users can comment on each other's posts.